Great Grey Owl we spotted near Ottawa

-On a trip to Ottawa, Bob and I lucked out and managed to sight this Great Grey Owl in a forest south of the city.
+On a warm winter day, Bob and I lucked out and managed to sight this Great Grey Owl in a forest south of Ottawa, Ontario, Canada.

 On a whim, we had returned once again to Ottawa, Ontario, to enjoy skating on the frozen Rideau Canal.
 This would be our fifth visit to the city, over a number of years, for the famed winter carnival.
 Given our interest in bird watching, we couldn’t pass up the opportunity to snap a picture of this handsome owl carved out of a block of ice.